Skip to content

 Many aspects of Public Regulations related to buildings and infrastructure appears as expressions of Rights, Restrictions and Responsibilities (RRR) towards a (Basic) Administration Unit (BAUnit) related to a Spatial Unit.

-The Cadaster is the primary domain of LADM, but Valuation of property is also included in the scope of LADM and -- in a broader perspective -- the concepts of RRR, BAUnit and Spatial Units are relevant for many administrative regulations.
+The Cadastre is the primary domain of LADM, but Valuation of property is also included in the scope of LADM and -- in a broader perspective -- the concepts of RRR, BAUnit and Spatial Units are relevant for many administrative regulations.

 For a given building, there may be numerous BAUnits (and related RRR), each covering a specific aspect: